dimitra-maoutsa/DeterministicParticleFlowControl/docs/index.rst

-   This is a documentation of the software, using sphinx_.
+   This is a documentation of the software using sphinx_.

 .. _sphinx: http://sphinx-doc.org/